Kentucky programs for housing and rent assistance.

-Both of these resources provide qualified Kentucky residents access to low income housing, which in effect makes it easier for them to pay their rent.
+Both of these resources, section 8 as well as Project Based Housing, provide qualified Kentucky residents access to low income housing, which in effect makes it easier for them to pay their rent.
 They are operated in partnership with the United States Department of Housing and Urban Development as well as other federal government and state agencies.
 Most of the funding for the section 8 housing vouchers as well as project based housing comes from these federal government sources.

 Kentucky Housing Corporation is the leading organization to call in the state for information on these resources.
 The organization may also have other suggestions and referrals that they can offer individuals who need emergency rental assistance or who may be faced with an eviction.
 Kentucky Housing Corporation also has lists and details on apartments and private units that can be rented as part of the section 8 housing voucher program.
 The government agency provides many services to tenants as well the homeless.